Why SWIR Band in Remote Sensing?

 False-color image by using SWIR as red, NIR as green, and deep blue as blue of Landsat 8 satellite.
 Credit: USGS

 SWIR sensors are particularly useful for telling wet earth from dry earth, and for geology: rocks and soils that look similar in other bands often have strong contrasts in SWIR.
-SWIR sensors discriminates moisture content of soil and vegetation and penetrates thin clouds.
+SWIR sensors discriminate the moisture content of soil and vegetation and penetrate thin clouds.

 The SWIR image is a “false color” composite made from three of the eight SWIR bands (bands 6, 3, and 1) that coincidentally give an orange color to the fire.
 Credit: DigitalGlobe